polyurichard/lectures/OOD/oo.md

 <div style="page-break-before: always;" />

 `Monster` is another subclass of `Character`.
-While it retains the attacking capability (inherited from `Character`), it overrides the `talk` method to throw an exception, indicating that monsters in the game are not capable of talking.
+While it retains the attacking capability (inherited from `Character`), it overrides the `talk` method to throw an exception, indicating that monsters in the game cannot talk.

 ```java
 public class Monster extends Character {